worcjamessmith/COVID-trial-characteristics/README.md

   * produces datasets with NA values that need to be manually extracted.
 These were converted to `.xlsx` files, data validation added, and then distributed to team members for extraction.

+7. `consolidate_manual_extraction.R`

+  * Combines the manual extraction efforts for the data that couldn't be automated and compares it, generating a final dataset with fields where there were differences.
+Also calculates rates of agreement.

 # Dependency management
 The project uses [`renv`](https://rstudio.github.io/renv/articles/renv.html).
 Use `renv::restore()` to download the correct package versions and ensure computational reproducibility.